elenderg/PAL-1000/instruções de compilação.md

-`If the rider's token is the start of any type, scan a type given the rider; repeat.` `If the rider's token is the start of any global, scan a global given the rider; repeat.` `If the rider's token is the start of any routine, scan a routine given the rider; repeat.` `Abort with "I was hoping for a definition but all I found was '" then the rider's token then "'." and the rider.` `Repeat.`
+`If the rider's token is the start of any type, scan a type given the rider; repeat.` `If the rider's token is the start of any global, scan a global given the rider; repeat.` `If the rider's token is the start of any routine, scan a routine given the rider; repeat.` `Abort with "_I was hoping for a definition but all I found was '_" then the rider's token then "_'._" and the rider.` `Repeat.`

 67. The routine above needs a lot of help, first, to move that rider around, and secondly, to do some detailed scanning once he's found a type, a global, or a routine to scan.
-Here's one of the "move a rider" routines that he needs:
+Here's one of the "_move a rider_" routines that he needs:

 `To move a rider (code rules - noise):`